stratdev3/SimpleW/documentation/docs/what-is-simplew.md

 # What is SimpleW?

 SimpleW is a .NET Core library designed for building fast and secure web applications.
-It is based in the the great [NetCoreServer](https://github.com/chronoxor/NetCoreServer) socket server.
+It is based in the great [NetCoreServer](https://github.com/chronoxor/NetCoreServer) socket server.

 <div class="tip custom-block" style="padding-top: 8px">